 [Section 20 amended by No. 68 of 1976 s.
 6; No. 19 of 2010 s.
 51.]

-21. Entry of premises
+21. Power to enter premises

 For the purposes of conducting an investigation under this Act, the Commissioner may, at any time, enter any premises occupied or used by any department or authority to which this Act applies, and inspect those premises or anything for the time being therein.